Sky Q Explained: Hub, Box and Q Experience Options

 - Pause in one room and resume in another.

-- Q Mini boxes act as WiFi hotspots for improved signal in each room.
+- Sky Q can also provide WiFi hotspots for improved signal in each room.

 If you were crying out for an end to the war over the remote for the big telly, the Sky Q experience is here to end your woes.
 For the extra money you can banish series binge-watchers to another room when live sport is on without a family fallout over it.
 They can just pause and pick it up on another TV, and they won’t have to sit through a 5-day test match while they wait!

 Sky Q Hub and Sky Q Box

 Sky Q needs both a Sky Q Hub and a Sky Q Box to function as intended and provide both Sky TV and streaming services like Disney+ throughout your home.
 To get a Sky Q Box and Hub, you need to sign up for a Sky TV package, which will set you back at least £22 a month.

 Sky Q Hub is the name of the new Sky broadband router offered to all customers.
 Without it, you will not be able to use your Sky Q Box.
 Let's take a look at the three main features of the Sky Q Hub.

 - Smart WiFi technology, which Sky claims offers 3x faster speeds than its previous generation of router.